Moore Family Foundation

 How does Moore Family Foundation spend its money?

 Moore Family Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Moore Family Foundation tax-deductible?